mesosphere/dcos-commons/docs/pages/developer-guide.md

 }
 ```

-This generates the following Plan:
+This generates the following `deploy` Plan:

 ```
 {